kotarou3/COMP2121-Labs/project/design-manual.md

 ### `project/turntable`
 Receives commands from `project/main` specifying whether the turntable should be turning or not, and if the direction needs to be reversed.

-Implemented by having `lib/events` call `rotateTurntable()` once per 2.5 seconds, which then updates the LCD with the appropiate character through `lib/lcd`.
+Implemented by having `lib/events` call `rotateTurntable()` once per 2.5 seconds, which then updates the LCD with the appropriate character through `lib/lcd`.

 ### `project/timer`
 Receives commands from `project/main` specifying how the timer should be updated, processes them, and then passes the current timer to `project/display` to be displayed.<br />